 Our health care professionals who provide you with our services maintain records about your health and any treatment or care you have received previously.
 These records help to provide our clients with the best possible healthcare.

-Your records may exist is several formats including electronic, paper or a mixture of both, and we deploy many working organisations and approaches to ensure that such information is maintained within a confidential and secure environment.
+Your records may exist in several formats including electronic, paper, or a mixture of both, and we deploy many working organizations and approaches to ensure that such information is maintained within a confidential and secure environment.
 The records which we could hold about you may include the following information: –

 - Any contact we have had or intend to have with you such as appointments, clinic or surgery visits, home visits, etc.